Winn-Dixie: Renaming to Winn-Dixie

-In 1976, Winn-Dixie purchased the Buddies Supermarket chain, based in Fort Worth, Texas, expanding the Winn-Dixie moniker into Texas, Oklahoma, and New Mexico.
+In June 1975, the chain's five remaining Indiana locations would be closed and sold to Allied Grocers of Indiana.
+The chain would return to the area in the mid-1980s, but would close its last Indiana store in 2000.

+The company expanded further westward in August 1976 with the purchase of Fort Worth-based Kimbell Inc., owners of the Buddies, Hagee, and Foodway chains in Texas, Oklahoma, and New Mexico.
+The Foodway stores in New Mexico would retain their names while the other chains were assimilated into the Winn-Dixie brand.
 By this time, it had set up division offices and distribution centers in Charlotte, Orlando and Fort Worth.

 In 1981, Sam Walton joined the company's board of directors, serving until 1986.
 A. Dano Davis, son of J.E., became president in 1982, and R.D.
 Davis, son of A.D.
 Davis, became vice chairman of the board.
 Dano then assumed the role of chairman when J.E. stepped down the following year.
 In 1984, the company opened its first Winn-Dixie Marketplace, a 45,000-square-foot facility in Valdosta, Georgia.

 Former chairman James E. Davis died at the age of 85 in March 1993.
-In April 1995, Winn-Dixie expanded with the purchase of the Cincinnati-based Thriftway Food Drug.
+In April 1995, Winn-Dixie expanded into Ohio with the purchase of the Cincinnati-based Thriftway Food Drug.
 In June, A.D.
 Davis, the last of the four Davis brothers, died at the age of 89.
 In October 1995, 22 stores were fined by the state of Georgia for selling expired food.